MP Estate Planning UK

 Closing and deregistering once assets are distributed

 Need a refresher on how to manage the register online?
-See the official guidance to manage your trusts registration service for step‑by‑step help: manage your trusts registration service.
+See the official GOV.UK guidance for step-by-step help: manage your trusts registration service.

 Conclusion

-As a final note, small habits—accurate entries, safe storage and prompt updates—prevent most delays.
+As a final note, small habits — accurate entries, safe storage and prompt updates — prevent most of the delays and penalties that catch trustees out.

-We recap the journey: complete registration, receive the official reference, then claim and manage the record as the lead trustee.
-Keep copies of the letter, name lists and important dates in a secure place.
+To recap the journey: complete TRS registration, receive the official URN or UTR reference from HMRC, then claim and manage the record as the lead trustee on an ongoing basis.
+Keep copies of the HMRC letter, details of all connected parties, and important dates (trust creation date, 10-year anniversary dates for periodic charges on discretionary trusts, and the 31 January filing deadline) in a secure place.

 Need a fuller walkthrough?
 See our step-by-step guide to registering a trust in Britain to move forward with confidence.